 Unfortunately, the hepatic encephalopathy caused by liver failure can also mess with your ability to understand things.
 This can result in you feeling confused about things that wouldn't normally confuse you.

 You haven't been working out more than usual, so what gives with all your body pain?
-One possible reason is primary biliary cholangitis, which aside from causing itchy skin can also lead to bone, muscle, or joint pain.
+One possible reason is primary biliary cholangitis, which aside from causing itchy skin can also lead to bone, muscle, or joint pain, the Mayo Clinic says.

 If your bloating can't be blamed on a big meal, it might be due to the buildup of fluid in the abdomen, which is known as ascites.
 Since abdominal swelling is one of the warning signs of liver damage, it's a good idea to make a doctor's appointment, just in case.

-Seeing dark urine in the toilet after going to the bathroom can be a total shocker—and it's also one of the tell-tail signs of liver damage.
-While bilirubin is responsible for the yellowing of the eyes or skin, it can also change the color or your pee due to being excreted through the kidneys.
+Seeing dark urine in the toilet after going to the bathroom can be a total shocker—and it's also one of the tell-tale signs of liver damage, the Mayo Clinic says.
+While bilirubin is responsible for the yellowing of the eyes or skin, it can also change the color of your urine, says Johns Hopkins Medicine.

 Have a chronic case of the chills that no amount of cozy blankets can fix?
-It could be a sign of cholestasis during liver disease, which occurs when the organ's flow of bile is reduced or has stopped completely.
-And for more great health advice, learn The 100 Ways to Live to 100.
+It could be a sign of cholestasis during liver disease, which the experts at Johns Hopkins Medicine say occurs when the organ's flow of bile is reduced or has stopped completely.

 There are plenty of different reasons behind experiencing dry eyes or a dry mouth—from your age to the medications you're taking—but one possible culprit is a lot more serious.
-Primary biliary cholangitis is known to cause the problem, but luckily it's an early symptom of the chronic disease.
-And for more health issues to keep an eye out for, learn the 20 Warning Signs Your Kidneys Send You.
+Primary biliary cholangitis is known to cause the problem, the Mayo Clinic says, but luckily it's an early symptom of the chronic disease.